mpseidel18/healthDataExport/README.md

 ## Known Bugs
 - I tried this tool on various other exported vendors, but most of the time the `json`to `xlsx` convert does not work well.
 It works best on   the `json` Google Takout produces.
 - Sometimes the path which is given doesn't get inserted in the functions quite well.

+Big thanks to https://github.com/bunburya/fitness_tracker_data_parsing for the tcx parser!